alfredodeza/pecan-mount/README.rst

 -------------------------------
 The ``tree`` object will prevent you from mounting applications in locations where there is already an app mounted.
-This is convenient when there are multiple applications mounted and unkowingly a new app is using a location already taken.
+This is convenient when there are multiple applications mounted and unknowingly a new app is using a location already taken.
 An ``AttributeError`` will be raised to indicate what application at what mount point is being used and prevent further execution.